rsupanta/django-blog/README.md

 ### Migrations

-You need to migrate the whole project.
+You need to migrate the whole project.<br/>
 Run commands below one by one:

 ```